JorjaFox/website/_posts-old-blog/2015-09-28-immortality-gsr.md

 <blockquote>**Grissom and Sara ended up together — for good this time, we assume.**

-For a moment it seemed like the on-again, off-again lovers might go their separate ways, but <em>come on</em>.
+For a moment it seemed like the on-again, off-again lovers might go their separate ways, but _come on_.
 There’s no way that was happening.
 Instead, Sara left Vegas and flew to San Diego to join Gil on his boat.
 The pair literally sailed off into the sunset.
 “CSI” was never the subtlest show….</blockquote>

 -- Stephanie Merry, Washington Post: <a href="https://www.washingtonpost.com/news/style-blog/wp/2015/09/28/how-csi-out-csied-itself-for-the-series-finale/">How ‘CSI’ out-CSIed itself for the series finale</a>